wilbooorn/prepwork/w2/w2d4/exercises/bracket-methods.md

 board[pos] #=> :X
 ```

 Isn't that nice?
-That's nice.
 So much prettier than writing everything out
 the old way.